A tower of complete moduli spaces of Calabi-Yau $n$-folds: Preliminaries

 For most of the paper, $K_X$ will be Cartier.
-Then $a_i\in\bZ$ and klt is equivalent to canonical.
+Then $a(X,E_i)\in\bZ$ and klt is equivalent to canonical.
 Canonical surface singularities are the $ADE$ singularities (also called rational double points, or Du Val singularities), and the strictly log canonical singularities are simple elliptic and cusp singularities.
-A particularly nice class of canonical singularities is the one that admits a crepant resolution of singularities.
+A particularly nice class of canonical singularities is those that admit crepant resolutions.
 We recall:

 \begin{definition} One says that a proper birational morphism $\phi\colon Y\to X$ is crepant if $K_Y = \phi^*(K_X)$. \end{definition}